 While these graphs present the "production" costs, it is up to the reader to interpret exactly what is meant by "production".
 We were able to reproduce the IEA data shown in Figure 12 with our financial model framework and incorporating the IEA assumptions, but only if we neglected all system costs beyond the electricity and electrolyzer CAPEX costs.
-This is in contrast to this work, which only presents H_2 prices as produced, compressed, stored and dispensed.
-Production of H_2 , as described in Chapter 4, includes costs from - electrolyzer CAPEX, electrolyzer replacement (if necessary), electricity, water, piping, compressor CAPEX, storage, dispensing, and other fixed OPEX costs.
+This is in contrast to this work, which only presents $H_2$ prices as produced, compressed (w/short-term on-site storage) and injected into a pipeline distribution system.
+Production of $H_2$ , as described in Chapter 4, includes costs from - electrolyzer CAPEX, electrolyzer replacement (if necessary), electricity, water, piping, compressor CAPEX, storage, and other fixed OPEX costs.

-A casual reader or policy maker could easily overlook the missing costs, unclear timeframe, and optimistic electricity prices and draw some incomplete conclusions as to the economic viability of H_2 production.
+A casual reader or policy maker could easily overlook the missing costs, unclear timeframe, and optimistic electricity prices and draw some incomplete conclusions as to the economic viability of $H_2$ production.

+Notes: CAPEX = USD 800/kWe; efficiency (LHV) = 64%; discount rate = 8%.
 Source: IEA analysis based on Japanese electricity spot prices in 2018, JEPX (2019), Intraday Market Trading Results 2018.

-Figure 13 is captioned "Hydrogen costs from electrolysis using grid electricity" and shows the H_2 production costs for an electrolyzer that was \$800/kW and 64% efficient.
+Figure 13 is captioned "Hydrogen costs from electrolysis using grid electricity" and shows the $H_2$ production costs for an electrolyzer that was \$800/kW and 64% efficient.
 Figure 13 does clarify that the electricity is provided from the grid (electricity prices from Japan) and therefore the electricity prices are in a range that would be expected even in the US or Europe (as was the focus of this work).
 As such, the hydrogen production prices are much closer to those calculated in this work.
-Their hydrogen prices range from a minimum of \approx \$8/kg to above \$20/kg of H_2 .
-These values align with the values produced in this work, although it is unclear if their methodologies capture all the cost details that are presented here; a fuller discussion would be helpful.
-The primary conclusion of this graph is that electricity use is the primary driver of H_2 price, a conclusion that this work also agrees with.
+Their hydrogen prices range from a minimum of $\approx$ \$8/kg to above \$20/kg of $H_2$ .
+These values align with the values produced in this work, although it is unclear if their methodologies capture all the cost details that are presented here.
+The primary conclusion of this graph is that electricity use is the primary driver of $H_2$ price, a conclusion that this work also agrees with.

-and boundaries and to the name of any territory, city or area.
-Electrolyser CAPEX = USD 450/kW{ex} efficiency (LHV) = 74%; solar PV CAPEX and onshore wind CAPEX = between USD 400-1 000/kW and USD 900-2 500/kW depending on the region; discount rate = 8%.
+Notes: This map is without prejudice to the status of or sovereignty over any territory, to the delimitation of international frontiers and boundaries and to the name of any territory, city or area.
+Electrolyser CAPEX = USD $450/kW{e}$ , efficiency (LHV) = 74%; solar PV CAPEX and onshore wind CAPEX = between USD 400-1000/kW and USD 900-200/kW depending on the region; discount rate = 8%.